 How can you replicate a piece of felt that turned out wonderfully?

-It’s a good idea to make notes as you go, e.g. the colours of the wool used, how many layers, the size of the piece before felting and the size after (to determine shrinkage), what inclusions (fancy yarn or silk) you used etc.
+It’s difficult to replicate a piece of felt exactly, but to get a similar result, make notes e.g. the colours of the wool used, how many layers, the size of the piece before felting and the size after (to determine shrinkage), what inclusions (fancy yarn or silk) you used etc. A photographic record will enhance your notes.

 Are you happy with the final shape?

-When you have finished your piece of felt, especially if you are making a 3D piece, you can change it quite dramatically by literally hitting it into shape.
-Use the bowl of a wooden spoon or your hands or a palette knife and whack it into shape.
+When you've finished your piece of felt, especially if you are making a 3D piece, you can change the shape quite dramatically by literally hitting it into shape.
+Use the bowl of a wooden spoon or your (soapy) hands or a palette knife and whack it into shape.
 If it’s a flat piece of felt, then you can carefully pull it into shape.
-You can create frilly edges by pulling and teasing the felt.
+You can also create frilly edges by pulling and teasing the felt.

 The felt will keep whatever shape it dries in.